pfreemantlm/dev-standard/Platform/PolicyRules.md

 ##Appendix B: PET/PES examples
 ###Ad break on a single placement
-From time to time an advertiser will want to show a set of creatives in a particula rorder on a single placement.
-Thsi can be achived with a set of PES and PET policies.
+From time to time an advertiser will want to show a set of creatives in a particular order on a single placement, normally during an ad break.
+This can be achived with a set of PES and PET policies.
 Consider the effect fo havving the following creatives an policies on a single palcement.

 creative: 530618, policy:PET=600_530618_386_153
 creative: 531004, policy:PET=600_531004_153&PES=530618